Kalâa of Ait Abbas: Location

-The Kalâa of Aït Abbas is an important village of Kabylia in Algeria.
+The Kalâa of Aït Abbas is an important village of Kabylia in Algeria within the tribe of the same name : Aït Abbas.
 As evidenced by the many ruins, it was an ancient fortress and capital of the local kingdom from the sixteenth to the nineteenth century.
 It is part of the current Algerian commune of Ighil Ali (wilaya of Béjaïa).
-The site is located 11 km southeast of Ighil Ali, 7 km north of Teniet En Nasr, about 30 km northwest of Bordj Bou Arreridj and about 60 km southwest of Bejaia.
+The site is located 11 km southeast of Ighil Ali, 7 km north of Teniet En Nasr, about 30 km northwest of Bordj Bou Arréridj and about 60 km southwest of Béjaïa.

 The Kalâa, following the heart-shaped relief, is built on a rocky plateau with an area of 400 ha in the Biban range, at nearly 1000 m above sea level.

 History

 The Kalâa of the Beni Abbès was the cradle and the heart of the powerful independent Berber Kingdom of Ait Abbas.

-As the name ‘’Kalâa’’ indicates, it is a citadel, protected by the cliffs that almost completely surround it, and also by its ramparts.
+As the name Kalâa indicates, it is a citadel, protected by the cliffs that almost completely surround it, and also by its ramparts.
 The only automobile access ends at the entrance to the village.
 A rampart remains there that protected the ancient city, which, according to the Islamic encyclopedia, had a population of 80,000 in ancient times.